mediamonks/jsonapi-client/README.md

 JSON:API-Client is a JSON:API formatter and client in TypeScript with type safe sparse fieldsets and compound documents.

-> info: This is an experimental branch, its implementation is not completed, not tested, and not production ready.
+> ⚠️ This is an experimental branch, its implementation is not completed, not tested, and not production ready.

 ## JSON:API Support